ArteryTek/AT32F435_437_Firmware_Library/project/at_start_f435/examples/tmr/pwm_input_dma/readme.txt

   **************************************************************************
   */

-    this demo is based on the at-start-f403 board, in this demo, pa8 input external signal,debug view to see frequency and dutycycle or use uasrt1 to see frequency and dutycycle(pa9:usart1_tx).
+    this demo is based on the at-start board, in this demo, pa8 input external signal,debug view to see frequency and dutycycle or use uasrt1 to see frequency and dutycycle(pa9:usart1_tx).